-The first step to addressing the noted challenges in a coordinated way is to change the policy setting so that projects delivering multiple benefits are recognised and rewarded.
+The first step to addressing the challenges in a coordinated way is to change the policy setting so that projects delivering multiple benefits are recognised and rewarded.
 Trust for Nature believes the federal government needs to provide strong policy direction that recognises the multiple benefits that the land sector provides, and be prepared to accept some potential compromise in the pure carbon benefits projects deliver if they are delivering other benefits at the same time.

 Trust for Nature acknowledges that this is not an easy task.
-As acknowledged in the Issues Paper, any new policy approach needs to be carefully formulated to avoid unintended negative consequences.
+Any new policy approach needs to be carefully formulated to avoid unintended negative consequences.
 However unless biodiversity and other benefits are deliberately designed into the policy framework, carbon policy seems unlikely to deliver many or any associated co-benefits.
 For example, a recent article examining policy mechanisms for supplying carbon and biodiversity co-benefits on Australian agricultural land found that: